 Sinkhole with a double bottom

 Poza Verde has a diameter of 120 – 150 m.
 It is hard to access – beautiful blue water is encircled by tall limestone cliffs.

-Depth of sinkhole is 40 – 48 m what is comparatively little if compared to neighbouring sinkholes.
+Depth of sinkhole is 40 – 48 m what is comparatively little if compared to neighboring sinkholes.
 There have been attempts without success to find any large side passages.
-Bottom of sinkhole is extremely level.
+The bottom of the sinkhole is extremely level.

-This is explained by the fact that the bottom of sinkhole is several metres thick travertine lid formed at some earlier time when water level was considerably lower.
-Below this lid there is located another void filler with thermal water.
+This is explained by the fact that the bottom of the sinkhole is several meters thick travertine lid formed at some earlier time when the water level was considerably lower.
+Below this lid, there is located another void filler with thermal water.

 - Marcus Gary, Sistema Zacatón, research homepage.
 Accessed in the 23rd June 2010

 Few countries of the world can offer such an array of unique and astounding attractions as Mexico.

 The area of this country was a cradle of several highly developed indigenous civilizations and some regions in the country are dotted with remnants of ancient cities with temples, palaces, and pyramids.